aravind-3105/HumaniBench/tasks/task2_Instance_Identity/README.md

-# Eval 2: Context Understanding
+# Eval 2: Instance Identity

 This task focuses on evaluating the context understanding capabilities of various models.
 The evaluation is based on a dataset of images and associated questions, where the models are tasked with generating answers based on the visual content and social context of the images.